awsdocs/amazon-ses-developer-guide/doc-source/send-email-authentication-dkim-easy-managing.md

 1. Under the **Authentication** tab, in the **DomainKeys Identified Mail \(DKIM\)** container, choose **Edit**\.
 **Note**
 The **Authentication** tab is only present if the selected email address identity belongs to a domain that has already been verified by SES\.
-If you haven't verified your domain yet, see [Creating and verifying a domain identity](creating-identities.md#verify-domain-procedure)\.
+If you haven't verified your domain yet, see [Creating a domain identity](creating-identities.md#verify-domain-procedure)\.

 1. Under **Advanced DKIM settings**, in the **DKIM signatures** field, clear the **Enabled** checkbox to disable DKIM signing, or select it to re\-enable DKIM signing \(if it had been overridden previously\)\.